-While MAC doesn’t offer much options when it comes to fixing the malfunctioning ‘scroll wheel’, users can try multiple troubleshooting techniques to achieve the same in Windows.
+While MAC doesn’t offer many options for fixing the malfunctioning ‘scroll wheel’, users can try multiple troubleshooting techniques to achieve the same in Windows.
 In the following section, we take a look at few such methodologies.

 Often, the scroll wheel issue is caused when any software conflicts with the working of the mouse.
-In order to uninstall any such software, you can follow the given steps;
+To uninstall any such software, you can follow the given steps:

 Microsoft ensures that most mouse devices offer a smoother scroll experience, which allows the scroll wheel of higher resolution to send 4 times as many scroll events, but with 1/4th of the magnitude.
-This results in scroll speed being in the same, but smoother.
+This results in scroll speed being the same but smoother.

 Therefore, the scrolling issue can arise in different applications, and we recommend our users check for the same before calling for technical support.

 Usually, it has been seen that users don’t go in for complicated troubleshooting techniques when it comes to fixing the scroll wheel of a broken mouse.
 In the above section, we have attempted to list out steps that can help you save money on a mouse replacement.
-Quite often, the issue with the scroll wheel originates due to an incorrect driver, software program that is not compatible, or tends to be application specific.
-Therefore, if you were able to reset your mouse using the above techniques, thus getting rid of the issues in your mouse’s scroll wheel, let us know your experience in the forums.
+The issue with the scroll wheel often originates due to an incorrect driver, a software program that is not compatible or tends to be application-specific.
+Therefore, if you could reset your mouse using the above techniques, thus getting rid of the issues in your mouse’s scroll wheel, let us know your experience in the forums.